mars-project/mars/docs/source/getting-started.rst

    >>> print(mr.spawn(sum_all, args=(x_list,)).execute().fetch())
    55

-The code is quite similar, the difference is that the function calls of `add_one` and `sum_all` is replaced by `mars.remote.spawn`. `mars.remote.spawn` does not trigger execution, but instead returns a Mars Object, and the object can be passed to another `mars.remote.spawn` as arguments.
+The code is quite similar with the previous one, except that calls to `add_one` and `sum_all` is replaced by `mars.remote.spawn`. `mars.remote.spawn` does not trigger execution, but instead returns a Mars Object, and the object can be passed to another `mars.remote.spawn` as an argument.
 Once `.execute()` is triggered, the 10 `add_one` will run in parallel.
 Once they were finished, `sum_all` will be triggered.
 Mars can handle the dependencies correctly, and for the distributed setting, Users need not to worry about the data movements between different workers, Mars can handle them automatically.

 Refer to :ref:`guidance for Mars remote <remote>` for more information.